 Cane Warriors

-In 2023-24, with the support of the Beckford Tower Trust, State of Emergency is working on an interpretation for dance theatre of the novel ‘Cane Warriors’ by Guardian Prize winner Alex Wheatle.
+In 2023-24, State of Emergency is working on an interpretation for dance theatre of the novel ‘Cane Warriors’ by Guardian Prize winner Alex Wheatle.
 ‘Cane Warriors’ tells the story of Tacky’s Revolt or Tacky’s War, a slave uprising that took place in Jamaica in 1760.
-Significantly, slaves from William Beckford’s Esher estate joined in the rebellion which almost engulfed the whole island.
-Alderman William Beckford, one time Lord Mayor of London, was the father of William Beckford of Fonthill who built the tower now known as Beckford’s Tower.
+The initial work in progress production has been performed to great applause and critical acclaim, at University of Bedfordshire Theatre, Arnolfini Bristol and Brixton House Theatre, London.

-For the initial research and development phase, between now and April 2024, State of Emergency has brought together a team of exceptional artists and performers including Michael Joseph, Bawren Tavaziva, Nosiphiwo Samente, Bafana Matea, Theophilous Alade, Kenrick Rowe and Alan Weekes, and is working towards the development of new original choreography and music.
-Initial performances of work in progress will take place at Beckford’s Tower, the University of Bedford and Arnolfini Bristol.
-Click here for photographs and more information about the creative team.
+For the research and development phase, State of Emergency brought together a team of exceptional artists and performers, including Deborah Baddoo (Dancer/Choreographer), Steve Marshall (Director/Composer), Michael Joseph (Dancer/Choreographer), Bawren Tavaziva (Dancer/Choreographer), Nosiphiwo Samente (Dancer/Choreographer), Bafana Solomon Matea (Dancer), Theophilous Alade (Dancer), Camron Youngsam (Dancer), Kenrick Rowe (Composer) and Alan Weekes (Composer), to develop their concept, and the creation of new original choreography and music.
+Click here for more information about the creative team.

-The company is also delivering a programme of workshops in schools and other community venues, devised by Keisha Grant and Ellen Miller, and curating a range of online activity including a webinar series, and two virtual galleries presenting film and photography created during the R&D. Click here to view the galleries.
+The company is also delivering a programme of workshops in schools and other community venues, devised by Keisha Grant and Ellen Miller, and curating a range of online activity including a webinar series, and two virtual galleries presenting films and photography.
+Click here to find out more about workshops and community engagement.

-This project is supported by The National Lottery Heritage Fund, thanks to money raised by National Lottery players.
+This project is supported by The National Lottery Heritage Fund, State of Trust, and Beckford Tower Trust, thanks to money raised by National Lottery players.

 Alex Wheatle, author of Cane Warriors, said: "The real story of Chief Tacky’s rebellion has been passed down through generations of my mother’s family who resided in Richmond, St Mary’s parish in Jamaica – very close to the plantations where Chief Tacky and his Cane Warriors toiled and planned their Easter rebellion in 1760.
 I was simply compelled to relate this story to the wider world and I’m very proud that State of Emergency will tell the story in the art form of dance.
 Indeed, the Cane Warriors will be honoured."